gidra5/miniUni/README.md

 * 🔗 Keep design complete over the whole domain: make reasonable semantics for every possible feature input.

 ## ⚡ Quick Start
 Download single executable interpreter for your platform from [releases](https://github.com/gidra5/miniUni/releases).
-All commands expected to be executed from the location of the interpreter.
+All commands expected to be executed from the location of the download.

 To run programs do the following:
 ```